bibanon/bibanon/Stories/Stories.md

 * [[AOHell]] - How a man started out as a 15-year-old AOL hacker, growing up to become a powerful spam king.
 * [Something Awful - Comedy Goldmine](http://www.somethingawful.com/comedy-goldmine/) - _"The Comedy Goldmine examines the funniest and most creative threads from the Something Awful Forums.
 Includes hilarious Photoshops, amusing work stories, parodies, and other types of oddball humor."_
   * Many of the most famous Something Awful tales ever told over it's storied history end up here.
 True to it's title, it's a massive goldmine, a decade of content and counting.
 Though they don't have _everything_.
+  * [Something Awful - Frontpage Directory](http://www.somethingawful.com/directory/) - Other compilations of content.
+* [The Let's Play Archive](http://lparchive.org/) - "The Let's Play Archive is a collection of entertaining video game playthroughs of all genres and styles."

 ## [[4chan]]